0w0Demonic/AquaHotkey/docs/advanced.md

 You can force classes to initialize by referencing them (i.e., `(MyClass1 [  , MyClass2, ...  ])`) and then finally calling `super.__New()`.

-This is a very common pattern you'll encounter whenever you're making deeper changes to AHK's types.

 ## Sharing Behavior Across Multiple Classes with `AquaHotkey_MultiApply`